OWASP/owasp-summit-2017/Outcomes/OwaspSAMM/OWASP-SAMM.md

   - Process
   - Environment

-# Core Model Update - Dev Methods
+## Core Model Update - Dev Methods
 ## Outcomes
 ### Synopsis and Takeaways
 - Restructure SAMM activities with an increasing maturity of implementation
-- Apply this restructure to all SAMM practises and activities (high level).
+- Apply this restructure to all SAMM practises and activities (high level)
 - Create one or more detailed descriptions with implementation guidance

-# Core Model Update - Implementation
+## Core Model Update - Implementation
 ## Outcomes

 - Core Model